Hesperian Health Guides

 Breast lumps

-Breast lumps are very common in most women, especially soft, fluid-filled ones (called cysts).
-These usually change during a woman’s monthly cycle, and sometimes feel sore or painful when pressed.
+It is common to find lumps in the breasts, especially soft, fluid-filled ones (called cysts).
+These usually change during the menstrual cycle, and sometimes feel sore or painful when pressed.
 Few breast lumps are cancer.
-But since breast cancer is always a possibility, a woman should try to examine her breasts for lumps once a month (see ‘warning signs’ below).
+But since breast cancer is always a possibility, try to examine your breasts for lumps once a month.

 Discharge from the nipple

-Milky or clear discharge from one or both nipples is usually normal if a woman has breastfed a baby within the last year.
+Milky or clear discharge from one or both nipples can be normal if you have breastfed a baby within the last year.
 Brown, green, or bloody discharge—especially from only one nipple—could be a sign of cancer.
 Get checked by a health worker who can examine your breasts.

 Breast cancer usually grows slowly.
-If it is found early, it can sometimes be cured.
-It is hard to tell who will get breast cancer.
-The risk might be greater for a woman whose mother or sisters have had breast cancer, or for a woman who has had cancer of the womb.
-Breast cancer is more common in women over age 50.
+If it is found early, it can often be cured.
+As with other cancers, it is hard to tell who will get breast cancer.
+The risk might be greater if your mother or sisters have had breast cancer or for someone who has had cancer of the womb.
+Breast cancer is more common after age 50.

 Warning signs: